broadinstitute/cellpainting-gallery/upload.md

 ## 4. Upload the outputs of the profiling recipe

-This section is nearly identical to [Uploading your images](#uploading-your-images).
+This section is nearly identical to [Uploading your images](upload.md#uploading-your-images).
 As you did in the previous section:
 - Start a dryrun
 - Check the dryrun output
 - Do the actual run

-As before, we want to upload files for a single plate of data.
-For our sample plate:
-- The files live in the folder `BR00117035`
-- The plate was acquired in the batch `2021_04_26_Batch1`

 ### Upload profiles, backend, and load_data_csv folders

-The commands for uploading the `profiles`, `backend`, and `load_data_csv` folders are the same as the command for uploading the `analysis` folder, as desribed in the [previous section](#upload-analysis-files), with the following replacements:
+The commands for uploading the `profiles`, `backend`, and `load_data_csv` folders are the same as the command for uploading the `analysis` folder, as described in the [previous section](upload.md#upload-analysis-files), with the following replacements:

 The destination S3 path `s3://cellpainting-gallery/${PROJECT_DIRECTORY}/${PROJECT_NESTING}/workspace/analysis/${BATCH}/${PLATE}` becomes